kcallawayworks/wevemoved/README.md

-please check out kdc idea factory for updates on the personal site for kcallawayworks.
+please check out kdc idea factory on github at https://github.com/kdcideafactory for updates on the personal site for kcallawayworks.